lawko698/lawko698.github.io/_posts/2018-08-13-Road-to-AWS-Certification.md

 Nowadays, Kaggle have been releasing such large datasets that made it difficult to processing on my 16 GB RAM machine.
 So I have always wanted to explore and use cloud computing but I never found the time during the semester.
-I recently moved back to Hong Kong after finishing my Master's degree, I saw AWS was hosting their first summit in Hong Kong.
-Luckly, I was able to sign up for GameDay and the Summit.
+I recently moved back to Hong Kong after finishing my Master's degree, which I saw AWS was hosting their first summit in Hong Kong.
+Luckily, I was able to sign up for GameDay and the Summit.

 I have never used AWS before so I spent a day or two reading up their services and tutorials before GameDay :sweat_smile: